-Managing Director/Chief Executive Officer 60/Male/Malaysian
+Managing Director/ Chief Executive Officer 61 / Male / Malaysian

-Mr Kong Shu Yin ("Mr Kong") was appointed as the Managing Director (MD) of RHB Insurance Berhad on 13 March 2011.
+Mr Kong Shu Yin ("Mr Kong") was appointed as the Managing Director (MD) of RHB Insurance Berhad on 13 March 2011 and resigned on 21 February 2022.

 Mr Kong holds a Bachelor of Engineering from the University of Malaya and is a Fellow of the Chartered Insurance Institute, United Kingdom and Malaysian Insurance Institute, Malaysia.